I do not know anything about this court fine.

-The reason for this is because the four bailiff/enforcement companies contracted by HMCS to enforce distress warrants/warrants of control for unpaid court fines (Marston Group, Collectica Ltd, Swift and Excel Enforcement) have “tracing” facilities enabling them to find a new address.
-The Magistrate Court take the view that debtors with unpaid court fines are supposed to advise the court if they change address.
+The reason for this is because the four bailiff/enforcement companies contracted by HMCS to enforce warrants of control for unpaid court fines (Marston Holdings, Collectica Ltd, Swift and Excel Enforcement) have “tracing” facilities enabling them to find a new address.
+The Magistrate Court take the view that if a person has an unpaid court fine and moves address that they are supposed to advise the court of their new contact details.

 Are Magistrate Court fines covered by the Limitations Act?